 Tom Carvel, born Athanassios Karvelas in Athens, was brought to the United States as a child from his native Greece.

-Carvel Ice Cream is among the best known brands in the U.S., with over 500 stores and a broad online business profile.
+Carvel Ice Cream is among the best known brands in the U.S., with over five hundred stores and a broad online business profile.

 For decades, its founder, Tom Carvel, was a household name.
-And like many great stories, it all started by accident.
-Because of a flat tire, to be specific, back in 1934.
+Like many great stories, it all started by accident because of a flat tire, to be specific, in 1934.

-The Karvelas family made the fateful decision in the early twentieth century to leave what was then impoverished Greece for the promised land that was America.
-Young Thanassis Karvelas was only four years of age when he left Athens and arrived in Connecticut with his parents.
+The Karvelas family made the fateful decision in the early twentieth century to leave what was then impoverished Greece for the promised land that was the U.S. Young Thanassis Karvelas was only four years of age when he left Athens and arrived in Connecticut with his parents.

 Starting as an ice cream vendor

 It was only then that he decided to become an ice cream vendor.
-He borrowed $15 from his future wife and took to the streets of Hartsdale, New York with his truck, selling ice cream from one of its windows.
+He borrowed fifteen dollars from his future wife and took to the streets of Hartsdale, New York with his truck, selling ice cream from one of its windows.

 It was Memorial Day in 1934, one of the hottest days of the summer, when Carvel’s truck got a flat tire and he had to pull into a parking lot, located next to a pottery store.
 Meanwhile, his ice cream had begun to melt.

 Tom ran into the pottery shop to ask to use their electric power to save his merchandise and asked the store owner if he could also sell his ice cream on the spot.

 The pottery store owner promptly agreed, and the Greek-American entrepreneur began selling his melted ice cream to passersby.